 For native species the possible distribution statuses are:

-- Present: The species is known to have been present at least in one municipality within the administrative unit/study area.
+- Present: The species has been observed to be present in at least one municipality within the administrative unit.

-- Introduced: The species has been introduced in the administrative unit/study area without confirmed establishment.
+- Introduced: The species has been introduced in the administrative unit without confirmed establishment.

-- Anticipated Absent: the species has never been reported and you estimate a high probability of absence.
+- Anticipated Absent: the species has never been reported and there is a high probability that it is absent.

-- Confirmed Absent: the species has never been reported within the administrative unit/study area and there have been field surveys or studies on ticks within the last 5 years of the distribution status date.
+- Confirmed Absent: the species has never been reported within the administrative unit and there have been field surveys or studies on sand flies within the last 5 years of the distribution status date.

 - No Data: No sampling has been performed and no data on the species is available.